STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 }
 ```

-The generated test instantiate caller class and calls the [method `markName(String name, StaticSourceFile file,int lineno, int charno)`](projects/closure/src/com/google/javascript/rhino/JSDocInfoBuilder.java#L205) with a null value as `name`.
-The `markName` method instantiates a new object from the callee class `TrimmedStringPosition` and passes input parameter `name` to [one of its method (`setItem`)](projects/closure/src/com/google/javascript/rhino/JSDocInfo.java#L135).
-There is no limitation in the code or indication in the documentation preventing from passing a null value as `name`.
+The generated test instantiates caller class and calls the [method `markName(String name, StaticSourceFile file,int lineno, int charno)`](projects/closure/src/com/google/javascript/rhino/JSDocInfoBuilder.java#L205) with a null value as `name`.
+The `markName` method instantiates a new object from the callee class `TrimmedStringPosition` and passes the input parameter `name` to [one of its method (`setItem`)](projects/closure/src/com/google/javascript/rhino/JSDocInfo.java#L135).
+There is no limitation in the code or indication in the documentation, preventing passing a null value as `name`.
 The documentation of the [`setItem` method](projects/closure/src/com/google/javascript/rhino/JSDocInfo.java#L135) only mentions (and checks in the body of the method) that the string has no leading nor trailing space.

 ## ST33